português

 π(n)=m=1nf(m) \pi(n)=\sum_{m=1}^{n} f(m)

-If we have an upper bound NN for the nn-th prime, we can construct a function that returns the nn-th prime by summing the candidates kk that may be the nn-th prime, multiplied by a function that selects only the first kk such that π(k)=n\pi(k)=n.
+Given an upper bound NN for the nn-th prime, we can construct a function that returns the nn-th prime by summing candidate values kk, weighted by a selector that picks out the first kk such that π(k)=n\pi(k)=n:

 p(n)=k=1Nkdn(π(k))dn1(π(k1)) p(n)=\sum_{k=1}^{N} k \cdot d_n(\pi(k)) \cdot d_{n-1}(\pi(k-1))